Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Experiment II: Real environment

 \subsection{Path planning from speech instructions}

-The speech instruction is `{\it Go to the {break room} via the {white shelf}.}' The other settings are the same as in Experiment~I. Figure~\ref{fig:plan_real} shows the results for path planning using the spatial concept learned in Fig.~\ref{fig:learning_real}.
-While SpCoSLAM could not reach the waypoint and goal, SpCoTMHP could estimate the path to reach the goal via the waypoint.
-The learning with reverse replay in (c) shortened the extra route that would result from the bias of the transition between places during learning in (b).
-The results show that the proposed method can perform hierarchical path planning accurately, although the learning results are not perfect, as shown in Table~\ref{tbl:hyouka_real_learning}.
+The speech instruction was ``{\it Go to the {break room} via the {white shelf}.}'' The other settings were the same as in Experiment~I. Figures~\ref{fig:plan_real} (e--h) present the results for path planning using the spatial concept.
+Although SpCoSLAM could not reach the waypoint and goal \addspan{in (f)}, SpCoTMHP could estimate the path to reach the goal via the waypoint \addspan{in (g-h)}.
+The learning with reverse replay in (\addspan{d}) shortened the additional route that would result from the bias of the transition between places during learning in (\addspan{c}). \addspan{ The failure observed in (f) with SpCoNavi using waypoints is primarily due to the inputting of the names of given locations, whether they are waypoints or goals, in a bag-of-words format. } The results revealed that the proposed method can accurately perform hierarchical path planning, although the learning results are incomplete, as shown in Table~\ref{tbl:hyouka_real_learning}. {As a reference value, inference time for path planning was $1.02 \times 10^{3}$ sec. for SpCoNavi, $3.97 \times 10^{-2}$ sec. for SpCoTMHP, and $2.39 \times 10^{-2}$ sec. for SpCoTMHP (with reverse replay).
+In Experiment I (Section~\ref{sec:exp1}), the results demonstrate the computational efficiency of the proposed hierarchical path planning. }